AIHubCentral/docs/assets/RVC/Resources/Datasets.md

 - **In the context of RVC**, it's an audio file that's given to RVC, containing the voice the model is going to replicate.
 It can be either a speaking or singing voice.

-- The **quality** & **length** of the dataset are the biggest determining factors of the final quality of the model.
+- The **quality** & **variety** of the dataset are the biggest determining factors of the final quality of the model.
 Let's explain.
 ***
 ###### ‎
 :::content-center
 ## Length
 :::
-- For beginners we recommend sticking with **10 minutes**, or **20** if you want it very high quality.
+- For beginners we recommend sticking with **15 minutes**, or **30**+ minutes of diverse audio if you want it very high quality and natural sounding.

-- If you wish to go for more, keep in mind, usually anything further than 40 minutes isn't necessary.
+- If you wish to go for more, keep in mind, usually anything further than 45 minutes isn't necessary.

-- With modern versions of RVC, the dataset can be just a single audio file, no need to split it in multiple files.
+- The dataset can be just a single audio file or it can be split into multiple files to help prevent mode collapses.

+- Variety in your audio is also important because without it RVC lacks the ability to generate diverse audio.
 ***
 ###### ‎
 :::content-center